-According to survey results, nearly all operators in the ICAO SAM and NACC regions have established an SMS and a hazard identification and safety risk assessment process.
-Some 85 percent updated their risk assessment due to the pandemic.
-However, close to 15 percent did not.
+According to survey results, all operators in the region have established an SMS and a hazard identification and safety risk assessment process, and 96 percent updated their risk assessment due to the pandemic.

-Risk assessments should be reviewed frequently to ensure that they address any new and emerging risks identified through the operation, especially when we are aware that change was a constant during the pandemic.
-Some 74 percent of the operators reviewed their risk assessment as required, weekly or monthly (greater than the global average of 60 percent), but 26 percent did not review it routinely during the pandemic.
+Risk assessments should be reviewed frequently to ensure that they address any new and emerging risks identified through the operation, especially when we are aware that change management was a constant during the pandemic.
+Some 71 percent of the operators reviewed